ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 ### 49. Zooming Using Camera and Extent Classes in ArcGIS Pro
 In this lecture I'll try to give an idea of what you can and cannot do without Python and `arcpy` when it comes to manipulating camera and extent objects.

 Whenever I have overview map I want to be able to show a rectangle that represents the current extent of the mine map.
-To do this are ArcGIS pro use as the extent indicators of power cannot be used to in
+To do this are ArcGIS pro can use the extent indicators. `arcpy` cannot be used to insert an extend indicator. and so do that by clicking on the map frame in the layout